FabioRosado/100DaysOfCode/log.md

 **Today's Progress**:  Spent a few hours working on Pybites challenge 05, got some reasonable results compared to the solutions, studied more about NLTK.

-**Thoughts:**  I'm not 100% happy with the code that I came up with Pybites challenge, the code takes a while to run and it doesn't look very good.
+**Thoughts:**  I'm not 100% happy with the code that I came up with the Pybites challenge, the code takes a while to run and it doesn't look very good.
 Although, I'm happy that I got a close enough result compared to the solution and that all I used was mostly the NLTK library.

 **Link to work:** [Pybites Challenge 05](day-14/Pybites-05/tweets.py)